 Platelet function can be affected in different ways.
 There may be changes in how the body signals to platelets.
 Platelets can become less sticky.
 Platelet disease can also affect other stages of the clotting process.

 Scientists don’t always understand why or how platelet function is affected.
 However, they can still see the changes that occur.
 Some things that are known to affect platelets include:

 - pain relievers such as ibuprofen and naproxen

 - asthma medications

-- Plavix and other drugs used to prevent blood clots
+- drugs used to prevent blood clots, such as clopidogrel (Plavix)

 - antidepressant and antipsychotic drugs

 - cholesterol-lowering drugs (statins)

 - nitrites in foods, such as lunch meat and bacon

 - willow bark